Constitution and By-Laws of the Great Dane Club of America, Inc.

 5. The Affiliate Club Representative and six (6) Affiliate Club Delegates appointed by the Affiliate Club Representative shall form a committee to determine whether the application, together with all documents and records accompanying the application, are in order.
 Said committee shall then refer the entire matter to the Membership Committee for investigation and vote.

 6. The Membership Committee shall promptly study and verify the application and consider the name and territory to be approved.
-If two thirds (2/3) of the Membership Committee vote to approve the application they shall recommend favorable action and send the name and address of the applicant club to the Corresponding Secretary, who shall publish the same in the next two (2) successive Bulletins.
-At the next meeting of the Board following the second publication of the applicant club, the Membership Committee shall present a written report and recommend action to the Board of Directors and the Board of Directors shall vote on the application.
+If two thirds (2/3) of the Membership Committee vote to approve the application they shall recommend favorable action and send the name and address of the applicant club to the Corresponding Secretary, who shall publish the same once in the next Bulletin.
+At the next meeting of the Board following the publication of the applicant club, the Membership Committee shall present a written report and recommend action to the Board of Directors and the Board of Directors shall vote on the application.
 An affirmative vote of 2/3 of the Directors present at the meeting shall be required to approve an application.
 Applicant clubs may be elected by a secret ballot at any meeting of the Board of Directors or by secret ballot of the directors by mail.

 7. An applicant club receiving a negative vote by the Board of Directors may be presented at the next membership meeting of the Club and the membership of the Club may approve said application by a favorable vote of 75% of the membership present and voting.
 Applicant clubs may be elected by secret ballot at any meeting of the club.